smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

-• Added 3 new commands to Edge Context Menu
+• New Commands to Edge Context Menu:

   • smo.GC.StraightenEdgeBoundary: It flatten the selected Edge Boundary to fix squeezed profile.
   • smo.GC.FixVertexWithNullVNormData.
 It fix missing VertexNormals on a given mesh.